-The library collects data on all its output measures.
+All instructional contact, from the reference desk to the classroom, is tracked, and these usage patterns inform planning for library services.
 One of these measures is the use of group study rooms.
 The following chart shows the increase in checkouts of the library's two group study rooms, and clearly indicates the need for more at Lane.
 As we begin planning the learning commons, statistics like these will support Lane's decision-making process.